Lacrit/locman/README.md

 So in short it helps with synchronizing those translations into files that translators can easily operate on and then merge it back whenever there is a new translation.

-**Pleasem beware that it is a work in progress, so some features, like adding a new language are still missing and can only be done manually.
+**Please, beware that it is a work in progress, so some features, like adding a new language are still missing and can only be done manually.
 Pull requests are welcome**

 ## Setup